Here are 10 easy ways to blow your money today -- and guarantee an impoverished tomorrow.

 What is money for, anyway, except to enjoy?
 You work hard for a living and deserve all the perks that salary will buy.
 Be daring, not dull.

 Thinking like that is a great way to put yourself perpetually into debt, or at least living paycheck to paycheck.
-With tongue firmly planted in cheek, here are 10 surefire ways to blow your money.
+Here are 10 surefire ways to blow your money.

 1. Drive a super-hot car